Learn to Hunt

 Contact Information by County

 It is often mistaken for the other buffaloes.
 It is colored much like the bigmouth, except it is a darker, gunmetal blue and lacks the brassy luster.
 The body is slightly compressed, almost round, and the back is not arched.
-The head is large and rounded, with a blunt snout, broad and round.
+Its head is large and rounded, with a blunt snout, broad and round.
 The mouth is small, ventral, and the tip of the upper lip is located far behind the margin of the eye.
 Pharyngeal teeth are short and fragile and have about 195 per arch.
 The dorsal fin is sickle-shaped with 27 to 31 rays; the anal fin has 8 to 9 rays and the pelvic fins have 9 to 11 rays.
 The lateral line is complete with 36 to 39 large scales.
 Fish less than 12-inches long are difficult to separate from Smallmouth Buffalo.
 Black Buffalo often hybridize with other buffalofish, which further complicates positive identification.
 It is the largest of the buffalofish often weighing over 80 pounds.

 Black Buffalo are rare to common in the Mississippi River and the large interior rivers.
 They are indigenous to the Missouri River, but their occurrence has diminished in this stream since channelization.
 This species prefers habitats with swift currents in deep waters over substrates of sand, gravel and rock.
 It is not as widespread in Iowa as the other buffalofish.
 Despite historic occurrences in the Des Moines River and Cedar River basins, the only recent collections of the Black Buffalo in Iowa’s interior waters are from Iowa River watersheds.
 Although currently not listed as endangered or threatened, protecting this species from further decline in its abundance and distribution may be needed.